 - F4.13 Students should note that if they choose not to disclose a condition, the University/placement may not be able to make appropriate adjustments. - F4.14 The Inclusion Coordinator will liaise with the relevant Programme Leader to seek their formal agreement and advice on necessary changes to dates and the agreed changes will then be submitted to the Mitigating Circumstances Board for information.
 The Assessments Team are notified by the Inclusion Coordinator via the Intranet. - F4.15 In the case where a student has a degenerative or unstable condition, changes may need to be agreed to the support given at short notice.
-Such changes should be notified to the Mitigating Circumstances Board, under an amendment to the student's Reasonable Adjustment Plan.
+Such changes should be processed as an amendment to the student's Reasonable Adjustment Plan. - F4.16 For students who have had a RAP implemented in a prior academic year of their current Programme of study, a RAP/RAP by Proxy can be agreed for subsequent years of the same Programme without the student needing to first apply for Mitigating Circumstances.
+Assessments will check that the student is recorded on University Inclusion records, and that a RAP/RAP by Proxy was agreed in the prior academic year, prior to implementing the new RAP. - F4.17 Whilst it is not possible to submit resits on dates other than the University's defined Resit dates, students may additionally use the agreed RAP/RAP by Proxy to specify the future resit dates that they will submit resit components.
+Resits must be evenly split between the remaining resit dates.
+If a student doesn't submit at these agreed resit dates this will be recorded as a Non-submission unless a revised RAP is agreed.